 Risotto is known as a time-consuming dish, but using a pressure cooker makes it remarkably easy, not to mention hands-off.
 You can flavor risotto any way you like, but for a seasonal Thanksgiving dish, it's hard to beat this version, made with roasted butternut squash and apple, brown butter, and sage.
 We also sneak in a touch of miso to amplify the risotto's savoriness.

 We're of the mind that Thanksgiving dinner shouldn't just taste good—whenever possible, it ought to look good, too.
 If you're in the market for a hearty vegetarian centerpiece that also makes a lovely presentation, whole stuffed acorn squash is a perfect choice.
 Here, we fill the squashes with white and wild rice, dried cranberries, toasted pecans, and ricotta salata.
-On any ordinary night, one of these alone might suffice for dinner; on Thanksgiving, cut them into slices so folks can save room for other dishes.
+One of these alone might suffice for dinner, or if you are preparing a larger spread, cut them into slices and serve them alongside other dishes.

 If you're cooking one of our recipes involving pumpkin, you're bound to end up with a ton of seeds on your hands.
 You could throw them out—or you could roast them with a little oil, salt, and pepper to make the perfect crunchy snack.
 Even better, try spiffing them up with one of our nine seasoning combinations, including garlic and Parmesan, honey mustard and thyme, and soy and furikake.